-You can grow chamomile in zones 3-9.
+You can grow chamomile in USDA plant hardiness zones 3 to 9.

 Plant chamomile in the spring from either seeds or plants.
-It is easier to establish chamomile herb in your garden from plants or divisions than from seeds but growing chamomile from seed is also relativly easy.
+It is easier to establish chamomile herb in your garden from plants or divisions than from seeds but growing chamomile from seed is also relatively easy.

 Chamomile grows best in cool conditions and should be planted in part shade, but will also grow full sun.
 The soil should be dry.